15 Regionalised perinatal care

 The staff at the regional hospital should communicate closely with the staff at the district hospitals.
 Patients at the district hospitals needing tertiary care should be transferred directly to the tertiary hospital.
 In turn, the regional hospital staff should provide educational programmes for, and give management advice to, the district hospital staff.
 Each district hospital usually has a number of primary healthcare centres.

 All medical and nursing staff in a health region should regard themselves as members of a team whose goal is to provide good quality care to all the patients in that region.
 All staff members should, therefore, co-operate and help one another.
 The responsibility for all mothers and infants in the region is then shared between all the staff working in that region.
 It is particularly important that the healthcare centres and hospital staff work as a team and do not regard themselves as separate services.

 15-6 How should the district hospital assist the perinatal clinics in that district?

-Each primary-care clinic should be linked to a district hospital (level 1) within the same region.
+Each primary healthcare centre should be linked to a district hospital (level 1) within the same region.
 The district hospital is responsible for the perinatal care given at the clinics in that district.
 The clinic staff should contact this hospital for help or advice, and problem patients should be referred to that hospital when needed.
-The staff of the district hospital should be able to rotate with the staff at the clinics.
+Regular, combined meetings should be held to discuss management protocols, referrals, perinatal and maternal morbidity and mortality.
 This ensures that the standard of care in the clinics is maintained at a high level, and also helps the hospital and clinics staff understand each other’s difficulties.

 15-7 How should clinic staff communicate with the referral hospital?

-- A telephone or 2-way radio is essential so that the clinic staff and the hospital staff can speak directly to each other.
+- A telephone and cellphone are essential so that the clinic staff and the hospital staff can speak directly to each other.